-Upon retirement from Loyola University Chicago, if you are at least sixty (60) years old and have a minimum of ten (10) years of continuous full-time University service, immediately prior to retirement, you are eligible to participate in Loyola’s Retiree Medical Plan.
+Upon retirement from Loyola University Chicago, if an employee is at least sixty (60) years old and has a minimum of ten (10) years of continuous full-time University service, immediately prior to retirement, he or she is eligible to participate in Loyola’s Retiree Medical Plan.

 About the Medical Plan

 The retiree medical plan is administered by Blue Cross/Blue Shield.
-On this plan you’ll have the flexibility of choosing your own doctors and hospitals, however the highest level of payment will be for services rendered at the Loyola University Health System (LUHS) and/or physicians rendering services through Loyola University Physician’s Foundation.
+On this plan employees will have the flexibility of choosing their own doctors and hospitals.
+However, the highest level of payment will be for services rendered at the Loyola University Health System (LUHS) and/or physicians rendering services through Loyola University Physician’s Foundation.
 For a detailed description of the plan, outlining deductibles and co-insurance amounts, out-of-pocket, etc. click on the link below.

 Cost of Insurance

 All members enrolled must pay the full cost of coverage for everyone in the plan.
 Click on the link to obtain the current retiree monthly rates.

 Prescription drugs are also covered under this plan, although the benefits differ based on whether or not the individual is Medicare Eligible.
 Each individual that is Medicare Eligible must complete a separate Blue Medicare Rx Group Enrollment Form in order to become enrolled in our Medicare Part D prescription drug plan.
 Employees may only enroll in our drug plan if they enroll in Loyola’s Retiree Medical plan, as they are both components of one plan.
 For a detailed description of the prescription drug benefits available under Loyola’s retiree plan, click on the link below: